Version 0.64.1

 sel2

 The second selection.
 This can (but does not need to) contain parts of s.
-It should not overlap with sel1.
+It can also cover sel1 in parts or in total.

 mod2